LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="return-value"></a>Valeur de retour

-Le texte associé à l’élément de ruban.
+Texte associé à l’élément de ruban.

 ##  <a name="gettooltiptext"></a>  CMFCRibbonBaseElement::GetToolTipText